Population: 14,723,497

 K-12 Distance and Online Learning Activity

 Each of the publicly-funded 60 English-speaking and 12 French-speaking school boards have the ability to offer some form of online learning using the provincial learning management system combined with the online curricular materials provided or their own.
-Many of the school boards also participate in one or more consortia designed to allow its school board members to work together to maximize their online offerings by sharing course offerings, resources and students (e.g., Ontario eLearning Consortium, Ontario Catholic eLearning Consortium, etc.).
-During the 2019-20 school year (most recent school year for which data are available), approximately 97,000 students participated in online learning programs offered by publicly-funded district school boards.
+Many of the school boards also participate in one or more consortia designed to allow its school board members to work together to maximize their online offerings by sharing course offerings, resources and students (e.g., Ontario eLearning Consortium, Catholic Virtual Ontario, etc.).
+During the 2020-21 school year (most recent school year for which data are available), approximately 90,000 students participated in online learning programs offered by publicly-funded district school boards.

-Additionally, the Independent Learning Centre (ILC), which operates within TVO, serves Ontario youth 14+ and adults seeking to earn high school credits or an Ontario Secondary School Diploma.
+Additionally, TVO’s Independent Learning Centre (ILC) serves Ontario youth 14+ and adults seeking to earn high school credits or an Ontario Secondary School Diploma.
 The reporting year for the TVO ILC runs from April 1 of one year to March 31 of the following year, the same as the government of Ontario’s fiscal year.
 Again, based on the most recent data available, there were more than 22,000 students enrolled in distance courses offered by the ILC during the 2020-21 school year.

-Finally, in 2019-20 (most recent year for which data are available) 175 private schools offered online learning.
-Of these schools, 34 were fully online.
-The most recent data available, which is also from 2019-20, indicated that approximately 18,000 e-learning credits were earned in private online schools.
+Finally, in 2020-21 (again, most recent year for which data are available) 454 private schools offered online learning.
+Of these schools, 69 were fully online.
+In that year approximately 30,000 e-learning credits were earned in private online schools.

 K-12 Blended Learning Activity